RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ### `fetch:template`

 This downloads a directory containing templated files.
-It then renders all of the templates variables into the files and directory names and content, and places the result in the workspace.
+It then renders all the template variables into the files and directory names and content, and places the result in the workspace.

 ```yaml
 steps: